App Design Basics

 The goal of your initial design is to answer some very important questions about your app.
 The set of features and the rough design of your interface help you think about what will be required later when you start writing code.
 At some point, you need to translate the information displayed by your app into a set of data objects.
 Similarly, the look of your app has an overwhelming influence on the choices you must make when implementing your user interface code.
 Doing your initial design on paper (as opposed to on the computer) gives you the freedom to come up with answers that are not limited by what is easy to do.

 Of course, the most important thing you can do before starting your initial design is read iOS Human Interface Guidelines.
 That book describes several strategies for doing your initial design.
 It also offers tips and guidance about how to create apps that work well in iOS.
-You might also read iOS Technology Overview to understand how the capabilities of iOS and how you might use those capabilities to achieve your design goals.
+You might also read iOS Technology Overview to understand how you might use the capabilities of iOS to achieve your design goals.

 Learning the Fundamental iOS Design Patterns and Techniques